21 Lessons on Sep 21 (My Birthday): Dietitian Insights from a Life with Type 1 Diabetes

 From periods to perimenopause, hormonal waves can shift insulin needs dramatically.
 Logging cycle phase alongside glucose helps uncover hidden patterns & make WTF moments finally make sense.

-8. Travel Demands Extra Planning
+8. Travel Demands Extra Planning (but it's SO worth it)

 I've learned to pack triple supplies, manage jet-lagged insulin sensitivity, and anticipate altitude-induced pump glitches.
 Preparation turns travel from stress to adventure.